 Let's rise and forge a path forward, together.

 The FHMS team took up the initiative to produce hand sanitisers to help prevent the spread of COVID-19 on campus.
-The sanitisers were produced in accordance to WHO-recommended formulations, sampled and subjected to tests according to the recommended protocol.
+The sanitisers were produced in accordance with WHO-recommended formulations, sampled, and subjected to tests according to the recommended protocol.
 Over 70 litres of hand sanitisers have been provided campus-wide.